rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 > won't be lost.
 Although it tells RabbitMQ to save the message to disk,
 > there is still a short time window when RabbitMQ has accepted a message and
 > hasn't saved it yet.
 Also, RabbitMQ doesn't do `fsync(2)` for every
-> message -- it may be just saved to caches and not really written to the
+> message -- it may be just saved to cache and not really written to the
 > disk.
 The persistence guarantees aren't strong, but it's more than enough
 > for our simple task queue.
-If you need stronger guarantees you can wrap the
+If you need a stronger guarantee you can wrap the
 > publishing code in a _transaction_.

-Fair dispatching
+Fair dispatch
 ----------------

-You might have noticed that the dispatching still doesn't work exactly as we want to.
+You might have noticed that the dispatching still doesn't work exactly as we want.
 For example in a situation with two workers, when all odd messages are heavy and even messages are light, one worker will be constantly busy and the other one will do hardly any work.
 Well, RabbitMQ doesn't know anything about that and will still dispatch messages evenly.

-That happens because RabbitMQ dispatches message just when a message enters the queue.
+This happens because RabbitMQ just dispatches a message when the message enters the queue.
 It doesn't look at the number of unacknowledged messages for a consumer.
 It just blindly dispatches every n-th message to the n-th consumer.